olgarithms/sphinx-tutorial/docs/environment-setup.md

 ([`python3.10`](https://www.python.org/downloads/) is recommended), as well as having a [GitHub](https://github.com/) account.

+The tutorial focuses on UNIX-based systems, but we will providing some tips on how to run the commands on others.

 You can choose to work on your own environment using any IDE, although there will be some extra tips provided for a local workflow using [Visual Studio Code](https://code.visualstudio.com/).